Lala Sukuna: Statesman

+Legacy

-Ratu Sir Lala Sukuna was married twice, first to Adi Maraia Vosawale (1903–1956) in 1928, and later to Maca Likutabua (1934–2000) in September 1957, eight months before his death.
+Lala Sukuna was married twice, first to Adi Maraia Vosawale (1903–1956) in 1928, and later to Maca Likutabua (1934–2000) in September 1957, eight months before his death.
 Neither marriage produced any children, and his successor as the Tui Lau was his nephew, Ratu Sir Kamisese Mara.
-The late Adi Alani Sovanatabua (later Dimuri, when she married Ratu Kinivilame Pai Dimuri, of Naseakula, Macuata) was the only child and daughter of Ratu Sir Lala Sukuna as a result of a defacto relationship with Roko Melaia Lutukivuya, daughter of Roko Jone Liwaki, the brother of Ratu Alifereti Finau Ulukalala.
-Ratu Sukuna had acknowledged Adi Sovanatabua as his daughter.
-Roko Melaia Lutukivuya was the first cousin of Ratu Tevita Uluilakeba III and Aunt of Ratu Sir Kamisese Mara.
+The late Adi Alani Sovanatabua (later Dimuri, when she married Ratu Kinivilame Pai Dimuri) was the only child and daughter of Sukuna as a result of a relationship with Roko Melaia Lutukivuya, daughter of Roko Jone Liwaki, the brother of Ratu Alifereti Finau Ulukalala.
+Sukuna had acknowledged Adi Sovanatabua as his daughter.
+Roko Melaia Lutukivuya was the first cousin of Ratu Tevita Uluilakeba III and aunt of Ratu Sir Kamisese Mara.

 Ratu Sukuna died en route to England on the ship Arcadia, on 30 May 1958.
 He was buried at the Vatanitawake, the Sau Tabu in Tubou, Lakeba alongside great leaders of Lau.

-Although he did not live to see Fiji gain its independence (in 1970), the role he played in the pre-independence years was crucial; without him, there might not have been a Fijian state or its creation would almost certainly have been delayed.
-Not only was his personal role decisive, he also mentored several of the men who were to play pivotal roles in the post-independence years.
-His nephew, Ratu Sir Kamisese Mara, became a world figure as Fiji's first Prime Minister and later served as President; Ratu Sir Edward Cakobau served for many years as a Cabinet minister and his cousin, Ratu Sir George Cakobau became the country's de facto Head of State as its first native-born Governor-General; and Ratu Sir Penaia Ganilau became the first President of the Republic of Fiji.
-All four had been personally selected by Ratu Sukuna for leadership, mentored by him, and educated abroad at his expense.
-Upon his passing Ratu Sukuna had nothing more to his name but 50 cents which was concluded that in a sense, he gave everything he had to his nation and investing in the education of his successors.
-Long after his death, they continued to regard him as their mentor and saw the implementation of his vision as their sacred responsibility.
-Even today, now that the torch has been passed to a younger generation, most Fijian politicians, even from the Indo-Fijian community, regard themselves as heirs of his legacy.

 Fiji's third constitutional President, Ratu Josefa Iloilo, described Ratu Sukuna as "a great and noble man ... whose foresight and vision still impacts on our future."